Where to eat in Duluth

 Why eat here?
 It serves good pizza and has a friendly atmosphere.

 Why eat here?
-It offers interesting specials and is handy for theater-goers.
+It offers all-you-can eat sushi.

 Pickwick: This restaurant next to the Fitger's complex has a large, traditional menu that's been popular since 1914.

 Why eat there?
 Its Germanic dining room is beautiful, with wood paneling, painted murals, a wood-beamed ceiling, fireplace, stained glass and a view of the lake.